Minutes of Sibsey Annual Parish Meeting 31st May 2024

 5. SIBSEY COMMUNITY AWARD

-This year’s recipient of the 2023 Sibsey Community Award is to be presented to Mrs Monica Everard for her hard work and contribution to the village.
+This year’s recipient of the 2024 Sibsey Community Award is to be presented to Mrs Mary Smith for her hard work and contribution to the village, especially with Sibsey Primary School.

 6. FOR ANY MEMBERS OF THE PARISH TO SPEAK, ASK QUESTIONS OR MAKE ANY STATEMENTS AND TO CONSIDER ANY MATTERS THAT MAY BE RAISED